needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 }
 ```

-The connection approval handling could be set up like this:
+And connection approval handling could be set up like this:

 ```csharp
 // The approval RPC, here it contains a hypothetical payload the server will validate